92nd Military Police Brigade

 The 92nd Military Police Brigade (92nd MP Bde) is a military police brigade of the Puerto Rico Army National Guard.
 The brigade was formerly an infantry brigade combat team known as the 92nd Infantry Brigade Combat Team and then a Maneuver Enhancement Brigade.
-It includes two MP battalions, one infantry battalion and some support units.
+It includes two MP battalions, two infantry battalions and some support units.

 History

 During World War II and on up to the time of the Korean War, the US Army was racially segregated.
 As a result, the 295th, 296th, and 65th Infantry regiments were all formations consisting mostly of Puerto Rican enlisted men and National Guardsmen.

 The 92nd Infantry Brigade was established on 15 February 1959 as a separate combined arms brigade during the Pentomic reorganization of the Puerto Rico Army National Guard, replacing the 295th and 296th Regimental Combat Teams.

 The 92nd Infantry Brigade Combat Team reorganized as the 92nd Maneuver Enhancement Brigade on 1 September 2008.
 The current formation still retains two of the former brigade infantry battalions, which are the 1st battalion of the 296th Infantry Regiment and the 1st battalion of the 65th Infantry Regiment.
 Other units integrated into the brigade are an additional military police battalion, a combat engineer battalion and several more combat support and combat service support elements.
 Maneuver Enhancement Brigades is designed to bridge the operational gap between Brigade Combat Teams and Functional Support Brigades.
 By modern doctrine MEB can control operational areas and are assigned a Tactical Combat Force, usually in the form of a maneuver infantry battalion.
 A Maneuver Enhancement Brigade mission is to provide the divisional commander with a field grade officer led formation that has a large headquarters, capable of controlling a mix of combat engineer, military police, level II medical services, communication units, NBC units and civil affair units, in addition to its attached maneuver combat battalion for security and rear area defense operations.
 This transformation is tailored to the needs of the U.S. Army in its role in the war against terrorism.
 Most of the brigade members are veteran soldiers of several combat activation.
 The 92nd Maneuver Enhancement Brigade is the largest combat unit in the Puerto Rico ARNG.

 The brigade was reorganized as the 92nd Military Police Brigade on 1 September 2016.